CaringCaribou/caringcaribou/README.md

 Detailed information on the [xcp-module](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/xcp.md).

+### fuzzer.py - CAN fuzzer
+- random - sends random CAN messages
+- brute - brute forces all possible messages matching a given bit mask
+- mutate - mutate selected nibbles of a given message
+- replay - replay a log file from a previous fuzzing session
+- identify - replay a log file and identify message causing a specific event

+Detailed information on the [fuzzer-module](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/fuzzer.md).

 ### listener.py - Listener
 - ArbId listener - register all ArbIds heard on the CAN bus